-Our operating theatre was opened in May 2012.
-It was specially designed to make your pets operation as safe as possible.
+Our operating theatre was specially designed to make your pets operation as safe as possible.

 Dedicated Theatre For Operations Only

-The lighting in the theatre is very high intensity with no shadows in the operating area to help the surgeon operate to a hight standard.
+The lighting in the theatre is very high intensity with no shadows in the operating area to help the surgeon operate to a high standard.

 In the operating room gaseous anaesthetics are available, patients can recieve oxygen, sevoflurane or isoflurane, or nitrous oxide.
 These anaesthetics are the safest available to ensure maximum safety for your pets & help ensure a rapid, smooth recovery.
 Some of the older anaesthetics are less safe & cause slower, & sometimes bad recoveries.

 Special monitoring equipment is used in the operating room.
 These are used to make the operation safer.
 We have a computerised blood pressure monitoring system designed for use in animals.
 We can even use it on rabbits weighing less than one Kg.
 This can be programed to read blood pressure every minute, giving systolic & diastolic pressures & MAP (mean arterial pressure) as well as the pulse rate.
 Our Pulse Oximeter (designed for use in pets)records the level of the oxygen in blood in the capillaries as well as the heart rate while your pet is asleep.
 ECGs can record electrical activity of the pets heart for careful monitoring.